Write code.

 CLI + Dashboard

-One command — origin up — starts the core server and a full Next.js dashboard.
-Manage devices, install apps, configure secrets, and launch controllers from the terminal or the browser.
+Run origin up and you get a full visual dashboard in your browser.
+Manage devices, install apps, and launch controllers — from the terminal or the UI, your choice.

 02